 For more information concerning WSU Pullman mail services, see the Mailing Services website at:

-For more information concerning WSU Tri-Cities mailing services, contact the Copy and Mail Distribution Center; telephone 509-372-7273.
+For more information concerning WSU Tri-Cities mailing services, contact the Copy and Mail Distribution Center; telephone 509-372-7273; e-mail firstname.lastname@example.org; or see the Copy & Mail Center website at:

-For more information concerning all WSU Vancouver mail services, see Plant Services' WSU Vancouver Mailroom website at:
+For more information concerning all WSU Vancouver mail services, see the WSU Vancouver Facilities Operations Mailroom website at:

 If the address on the outside of a piece of first-class U.S. mail is illegible or incomplete, mailing services personnel open the item to determine the intended destination.